mproos/mproos.github.io/index.md

 ---
 ### Other projects

 This is a collection of miscellaneous things, academic and academia-adjacent, both present and past.
-Includes other research projects I have participated in, but also public outreach, teaching, organizing and whatever else I currently have time to do.
+Includes other research projects I have participated in, but also public outreach, teaching, organizing and everything else.

 [Look at all the other stuff I do](/other)